jornamon/mp-bmp3xx-full/tutorial.md

 TODO more details about fifo_auto_queue
 TODO Interrupts
-TODO Complete example using interrupst and queue
+TODO Complete example using interrupts and queue